 Here we go.

-Decorate further, if wished.
-I love to add these silver-colored sugar pearls — they look so beautiful on the dark, chocolaty cake!
+Decorate, if you wish.
+I love to add silver-colored sugar pearls — they look so beautiful on the dark, chocolaty cake!
 Let set for half an hour before serving.

 Who would be able to resist a delicious, moist chocolate cake? — Not me!